Emruur/pacman-ctf/README.md

 # Heuristic Agent
+### Main idea:
 1. Uses a state evaluation function\
 2. which should be usable with MCTS
+State evaluation:

-Less food on opponents side: -1 for each food on opponents side More food on own side: +1 for each food on own side Opponent on opposite side:
+1. Less food on opponents side: -1 for each food on opponents side
+2. More food on own side: +1 for each food on own side
+3. Opponent on opposite side:
-More distance to opponent on opponent’s side: +1 per unit distance if agent is pacman and opponent is ghost Less distance to opponent on own side: -1 per unit distance if agent is ghost and opponent is pacman
+4. More distance to opponent on opponent’s side: +1 per unit distance if agent is pacman and opponent is ghost
+5. Less distance to opponent on own side: -1 per unit distance if agent is ghost and opponent is pacman

 e.g. 10 food on either side, opponents in starting columns: (+10)+(-10)+(0+0)=0